adrianhelvik/inf2220/README.md

 How to test
 -----------

+### About TestRunner
+TestRunner accepts a class-name as an argument, and ignores any methods in the given class that A) don't return boolean or Boolean or B) has any arguments.
+The name of the method is converted from camelCase or snake\_case to space separated sentences (and numbers are prepended with a space).
+The tests then start and run whatever code is in the test.
+If the return value is true, the test has passed and the next test will start, otherwise a log of the tests and their statuses will be printed.
+Feel free to use it for any purpose.
+Could be useful for assignments.

+### Run
 Run the command 'make test'.

+### Disable single text
 If you want to disable a test simply prefix its name with IGNORE (case insensitive).
+I prefer IGNORE\_

+### What the output should be
+The tests make use of the is-functions, which tests whether the first and second arguments are equal and logs it to the console.
+The third argument is a string specifying a reason for why the test should return a given value.
+Needs to be implemented into PerformTests though.

 Explanation of algorithm
 ------------------------